tayloraburgess/state-snake/README.md

 #### state.js

 The state/model module.
-Internally, it stores a series of immutable game states, so that the entire history of a played game exists within an instance.
+Internally, it stores a series of game states, so that the entire history of a played game exists within an instance.

 Additionally, it exposes functions that return information about the most recent game state.